 By Fred Gardner Back in the 1960s and early ’70s, there was a big overlap between the people who wanted the freedom to smoke marijuana and the people who wanted US troops out of Vietnam —including many US troops.
 The issues intertwined, along with civil rights, women’s rights, gay rights.
 Everyone who smoked marijuana knew firsthand that the US government was lying about its harmfulness.
 This knowledge made millions of people suspicious that the government was lying about Vietnam, too.
 So the popularity of marijuana contributed to the demand for peace.

-But at the same time, marijuana prohibition gave the government a potent weapon to wield against the peace movement at stateside military bases.
+But at the same time, marijuana prohibition gave the government a potent weapon to wield against the peace movement.
 The following account of anti-war organizing in Killeen, Texas (near Fort Hood) is from Dangerous Grounds by David Parsons.
-The cover photo shows the UFO Coffeehouse in Columbia, South Carolina (near Fort Jackson), which your correspondent helped start in 1967.
+The cover photo shows the UFO Coffeehouse in Columbia, South Carolina (near Fort Jackson).

 The Killeen group decided on a name for the coffeehouse: “The Oleo Strut,” referring to the vertical shock absorber on the underside of a helicopter.
 The Strut, as it came to be known, hoped to absorb the shock of service in the Vietnam era American military.
 The name was particularly appropriate for an establishment near Fort Hood, where 65% of the base’s 40,000 soldiers were recent returnees from service in Vietnam.
 Often referred to as “short-timers,” these veterans had completed their required 13-month tours in Vietnam, but still had months left in their overall service requirement, and spent their remaining time hanging around American bases with little to keep them occupied.
 As the Army itself soon recognized, short-timers were the soldiers most likely to engage in political activism against the war, and the staff of the Oleo Strut coffeehouse hoped to use these veteran’s war experiences and ample free time to stimulate a more vigorous antiwar discourse at Fort Hood.